sergtk/smart_hasher/USAGE.md

       --force-calc-hash, -fch
                             If specified than hash calculated always.
-If not, then hash is not calculated if file with hash already exist --add-output-file-name-time-stamp
+If not, then hash is not calculated if file with hash already exist --add-output-file-name-timestamp
-                            Add time stamp to the output files.
+                            Add timestamp to the output file names.
 Note, that the time on program run taken.
 So it may differ from the file creation time, but it is equal for all files in one run
+      --suppress-output-file-comments
+                            Don't add comments to output files.
+E.g. timestamp when hash generated
+      --use-absolute-file-names
+                            Use absolute file names in output.
+If argument is not specified, relative file names used